Summer Tutors

 Review Sessions and Study Halls: Summer Tutors may be asked to host and supervise group Review Sessions and Study Halls for Summer Session students.
 Review Sessions are facilitated sessions to help students prepare for specific exams or assignments, while Study Halls provide an academic environment for students to work on homework individually or collaborate on group projects.

 Role Model and Leadership: As student staff members are highly visible within the Summer Session community, Summer Tutors are expected to conduct themselves professionally at all times.
-Students often seek advice from tutors and therefore tutors should be active and effective listeners, and be able to refer issues of concern to appropriate Summer Session professional staff members.
+Students often seek advice from tutors and therefore tutors should be active and effective listeners and be able to refer issues of concern to appropriate Summer Session professional staff members.
 As academic role models, Summer Tutors should welcome and encourage openness to differences of race, class, gender, religion, sexual orientation, and nationality among program participants.
+All tutors are expected to comply with all University policies including but not limited to, Administrative Guide policy 1.7.2 Consensual Sexual or Romantic Relationships In the Workplace and Educational Setting.

-Administrative Duties: Summer Summer Tutors attend a weekly staff meeting and assist with SARC outreach.
-They are also expected to complete tracking and assessment paperwork.
+Administrative Duties: Summer Tutors attend a weekly staff meeting and assist with SARC outreach.
+They are also expected to complete tracking and assessment paperwork in a timely manner.
 The job duties listed are typical examples of work performed by positions in this job classification and are not designed to contain or be interpreted as a comprehensive inventory of all duties, tasks, and responsibilities.
 Specific duties and responsibilities may vary depending on department or program needs without changing the general nature and scope of the job or level of responsibility.
 Employees may also perform other duties as assigned.

 Terms of Employment

 Outside Obligations: Summer Tutors may pursue outside work or other activities on- or off- campus.
-Staff must disclose information about their outside work and courses to the Academic Programs Coordinator.
+Staff must disclose information about their outside work and courses to the Assistant Director of Academic Programs.
 Other jobs at Stanford, combined with Summer Session hours cannot exceed 40 hours per week.

 Alcohol and Drug Policy: Summer Tutors are not allowed to consume, possess, or be under the influence of alcohol or drugs while working for SARC.
 Failure to abide by this policy will result in immediate termination of employment.